 Whether the staff ledger lines will be shown.

 If checked, staff notes will have no stem, hook or beam.

-Tablature staff specific items
+Tablature staff options

 If not checked, the top tablature line will refer to the highest string and the bottom tablature line will refer to the lowest string (most common case).
 If checked, the top tablature line will refer to the lowest string and the bottom tablature line will refer to the highest line (used in Italian style lute tablatures).